hellbellies/kayday-obsidian/README.md

 -   `priority` (text) - `high`, `medium`, `low`
 -   `days` (text) - the days the task should be displayed, e.g. `Mon, Tue, Fri`
 -   `hours` (text) - the hours the task should be displayed, e.g. `8, 10` will only display the task between 08:00-08:59 and 10:00-10:59
+-   `silencedUntil` (date) - the task will not show as open task until the entered data

 All properties are optional or can be left empty.